Whitaker Center for STEM Education at Florida Gulf Coast University

 - NSF-WIDER no. 1347640 SPARCT: STEM Professional Academy to Reinvigorate the Culture of Teaching.
 The goals of this grant are to retain and support STEM majors through faculty professional development that increases the use of evidence-based practices in introductory STEM courses, results in long-term learning communities, incorporates quality peer observational strategies, leads to enhanced student learning, and enhances scholarship of teaching and learning (SoTL).
-Contact the Whitaker Center for more information on how the program is going! http://www.fgcu.edu/WhitakerCenter/sparct.html
+See our website for more information on the programming at http://www.fgcu.edu/WhitakerCenter/sparct.html

 Undergraduate Student Development

 - STEM Undergraduate Research and Internship Symposium at FGCU.
 We offer an informal venue that provides an opportunity for all STEM majors to present the results of their research so that no student leaves the university without having this experience.
+This program is growing each year.
+In Dec. of 2014 we had over 80 student poster presentations and had one oral session highlighting our student research.
 More information here:http://www.fgcu.edu/WhitakerCenter/ugresearch.html

 - Mini-grants supporting faculty research and travel in STEM Education areas, and undergraduate research or travel.
 (20-25 awarded annually)